WORWAG PHARMA

 Do not use Lagosa:

-- If you are allergic to silymarin or to any of the other ingredients of this medicine.
+- If you are allergic to silymarin or any of the other ingredients of this medicine.

 Warnings and precautions: